writercoder/seehund/README.md

 Seehund.
-Create an blog in the Cloud
+Create an blog in the Cloud.

-Create a blog in AWS with a single command.
-Publish to your own domain.
+Create a serverless blog in AWS.
+Publish it on your own domain.
 Pay a small amount based on the cloud resources you use.
 Scale effortlessly.

 ## Getting started